Previous dayApril 16, 2026Next day

 74.7 km---✓ ReviewedUSGS →

-A magnitude 3.4 earthquake was recorded 69 km ENE of Miches, Dominican Republic on April 16, 2026 at 18:32 UTC.
-At a depth of 74.7 km, the event was intermediate depth.
-Coordinates: 19.279°, -68.464°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 3.4 event was detected 69 km ENE of Miches, Dominican Republic on April 16, 2026, with origin time 18:32 UTC.
+The event originated approximately 74.7 km below the surface, classifying it as intermediate depth.
+Geolocation places the event at 19.279°N, -68.464°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16